-Plastic is a big part of our everyday lives.
+Grocery bags, containers, utensils, straws–plastic is a big part of our everyday lives.
 Your toothbrush is plastic, most water bottles are plastic, cars are made with plastic.
-Grocery bags, containers, utensils, straws–all plastic.

 Plastic is one the hardest man-made objects to decompose, taking about 1000 years.
-Lots of people are trying to figure out alternatives for plastic and a lot of people have.
 There is an overwhelming amount of plastic use in Michigan as a whole, and our schools are contribute to it.
 In a recent visit to Japan, I along with others including Kalamazoo’s Mayor Bobby Hopewell got to visit a recycling company in Japan and to see how that country solves the problem.

 The company we visited gave people with disabilities jobs while also helping their environment.
-Since, Mayor Hopewell had a recycling event and is now trying to make a lasting difference in the way we take care of plastic.
-Recycling is one way to reduce pollution given off by waste in landfills.
-By recycling plastic we are able to reuse the plastic instead of just throwing away and creating more and more which in the long run increases pollution.
+Since the visit, Mayor Hopewell had a recycling event in Kalamazoo and is now trying to make a lasting difference and not just throw away plastic.
+Recycling is one way to reduce pollution given off and reduces waste in growing landfills.
+By recycling plastic and reusing the plastic repurposes it instead of just tossing it and destroying the environment.

-According to MLive, Hopewell’s educational campaign looks to double Michigan’s dismal recycling rate, which currently rests at 15 percent and the lowest in the Great Lakes region and among the lowest in the nation, according to Environmental Great Lakes and Energy.
+According to MLive, Hopewell’s educational campaign looks to double Michigan’s dismal recycling rate.
+Hopewell is striving for 30 percent, which beats 15 percent in Michigan–the lowest in the Great Lakes region and among the lowest in the nation, according to Environmental Great Lakes and Energy.

 There are also many other schools in Michigan trying to make an environmental difference.
 Michigan Green Schools is a non-profit 501c 3 that is making a really big difference in K-12 schools.
 They help Michigan schools achieve environmental goals.

-On the Michigan Green Schools website, they state its mission is to protect “the air, land, water, and animals of our state along with world outreach through good ecological practices and the teaching of educational stewardship of students.”
+The Michigan Green Schools mission is to protect “the air, land, water, and animals of our state along with world outreach through good ecological practices and the teaching of educational stewardship of students.”

 “There’s not a cost-effective way to deal with the plates and plastic at a high school,” said Gull Lake High School lunch lady Mrs. Wisser said.

 There are lots of alternatives to the use of plastic.
 Such as metal or reusable straws, reusable containers, reusable shopping bags or paper and glass.
-If everyone were to start recycling the earth would look and smell better.
+If everyone were to start recycling the earth Wisser agreed the world would look and smell better.